American Sign Language: Writing systems

 The most widely used transcription system among academics is HamNoSys, developed at the University of Hamburg.
 Based on Stokoe Notation, HamNoSys was expanded to about 200 graphs in order to allow transcription of any sign language.
 Phonological features are usually indicated with single symbols, though the group of features that make up a handshape is indicated collectively with a symbol.

 Several additional candidates for written ASL have appeared over the years, including SignFont, ASL-phabet, and Si5s.

 For English-speaking audiences, ASL is often glossed using English words.
 Such glosses are typically all-capitalized and are arranged in ASL order.
-For example, the ASL sentence DOG NOW CHASE>IX=3 CAT, meaning "the dog is chasing the cat", uses NOW to mark ASL progressive aspect and shows ASL verbal inflection for the third person (written with >IX=3).
+For example, the ASL sentence DOG NOW CHASE>IX=3 CAT, meaning "the dog is chasing the cat", uses NOW to mark ASL progressive aspect and shows ASL verbal inflection for the third person (>IX=3).
 However, glossing is not used to write the language for speakers of ASL.

 Phonology

 Each sign in ASL is composed of a number of distinctive components, generally referred to as parameters.
 A sign may use one hand or both.
 All signs can be described using the five parameters involved in signed languages, which are handshape, movement, palm orientation, location and nonmanual markers.
 Just as phonemes of sound distinguish meaning in spoken languages, those parameters are the phonemes that distinguish meaning in signed languages like ASL.
 Changing any one of them may change the meaning of a sign, as illustrated by the ASL signs THINK and DISAPPOINTED:

 There are also meaningful nonmanual signals in ASL, which may include movement of the eyebrows, the cheeks, the nose, the head, the torso, and the eyes.

 William Stokoe proposed that such components are analogous to the phonemes of spoken languages.
 There has also been a proposal that they are analogous to classes like place and manner of articulation.
 As in spoken languages, those phonological units can be split into distinctive features.
 For instance, the handshapes /2/ and /3/ are distinguished by the presence or absence of the feature [± closed thumb], as illustrated to the right.
 ASL has processes of allophony and phonotactic restrictions.
 There is ongoing research into whether ASL has an analog of syllables in spoken language.